CREATORGAME19/3DEngine/README.md

 # 3DEngineTest
-My first attempt at a 3d Graphics Engine
+My first attempt at a 3d Graphics Engine.
 It uses the Tkinter Python Library to generate objects on a 3D plane